shafaaf/CSC326-Programming-Languages/README.md

 3. (If new instance) Change redirect routes in server.py, index.tpl to the new IP address/redirect
 4. python ./makeInstanceAWSPart2.py - This will setup the ubuntu machine with the right dependencies and run the setupAWS.sh script to start the server on that machine

+a.
+Located at EC2 hosting - HTTP

+b.
+We have set it up such that the user's email id, full name, and profile picture (default picture shown if not provided) can be displayed when clicking on view profile.
+Using Google+ API

+c. ab -n 100 -c 16 http://ec2-54-160-115-230.compute-1.amazonaws.com/?keywords=helloworld+foo+bar
+see RESULT file